aimms/function-reference/elementary-computational-operations/set-related-functions/setasstring.rst

     The function returns the string representation of the given set, being elements of the set separated by commas and enclosed in curly brackets.
-    If the set is empty then the strings is just curly brackets, like so : aimms:token:`{}`.
+    If the set is empty then the strings is just curly brackets, like so ``'{}'``.

 .. note::

     This function is available since AIMMS version 4.89.

-    Implicit cast from a set expression to a string is decommissioned since AIMMS version 4.89 and will result in a compile error in a future AIMMS version.
-    SetAsString function is intended to be used instead.
+    Implicit cast from a set expression to a string is decommissioned since AIMMS version 4.89 and will result in a compile error in a future AIMMS version. :aimms:func:`SetAsString` function is intended to be used instead.